chazelton331/socialsensor-multimedia-analysis/README.md

 		0,
 		15*60*1000
 	);

+<h2>Visual Analysis</h2>

+The package <b>eu.socialsensor.framework.multimedia.visual</b> contains a set of classes for the periodic clustering of media items based on their visual similarity.
+The visual similarity of media items is based on a combination of SURF descriptors aggregated with the VLAD scheme.
+For the clustering, SCAN graph clustering algorithm is used.

 Additional information
 ------------------------
 ###Project dependencies###
 The computational-verification project is dependent on two SocialSensor projects:
 * [Socialsensor-framework-common](https://github.com/socialsensor/socialsensor-framework-common) : This project contains main classes and interfaces to be used by other SocialSensor projects.
+* [Socialsensor-framework-client](https://github.com/socialsensor/socialsensor-framework-client) : The project contains a set of convenience methods on top of common data repositories.
+* [multimedia-indexing](https://github.com/socialsensor/socialsensor-multimedia-analysis) : A framework for large-scale feature extraction, indexing and retrieval.

 ###Contact information###
 For further details, contact Symeon Papadopoulos (papadop@iti.gr) or Manos Schinas (manosetro@iti.gr).